cvass1/tic-tac-toe/README.md

-# Try our Tic Tac Toe Tech Test!
+# Tic Tac Toe

-This is a very common tech test as it demonstrates a candidate's knowledge of basic data structures.
+A task to build the business logic for a game of tic tac toe which could easily be combined with with any user interface, whether web or command line.

 ## The brief